oroinc/documentation/backend/bundles/commerce/CMSBundle/content-widgets/how-to-create-content-widget-type.rst

 1. Extend *AbstractContentWidgetType*
 -------------------------------------

-To implement a new content widget, create a class that stores content widget type configuration, and renders the content widget.
+To implement a new content widget, create a class that stores content widget type configuration and renders the content widget.
 The class should extend *AbstractContentWidgetType*.

 .. code-block:: php
     :linenos: